-4 General education and AAP center school.
-5 School does not follow typical feeder pattern.
+General education and AAP center school.

+School does not follow a typical feeder pattern.

-Sources: FCPS, Certified Membership, September 2019 to September 2020; FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY 2019-20; FCPS, Design and Construction, Trailer Asset Report, October 2020.
+Sources: FCPS, Certified Membership, September 2019; FCPS, Projections, Fall 2019; FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY 2019-20; FCPS, Design and Construction, Trailer Asset Report, October 2019.
 Notes:

-1. A guide to understanding the information on these tables can be found at the beginning of the Region Summaries section 2.
-Membership numbers include general education, special education, AAP, FCPS PreK, and preschool

-Membership numbers do not include adult education, multiagency, and home school and private school special education services.

-Numbers highlighted in yellow are current and future design capacity after a renovation or capacity enhancement For schools with utilization percentage in red, refer to Potential Capacity Solutions table for this region.
+A guide to understanding the information on these tables can be found at the beginning of the Membership and Capacity Comparisons section.
+Membership numbers include general education, special education, AAP, FCPS PreK, and preschool.
+Membership numbers do not include adult education, private school special education, home schooled, multi-agency, and special education centers.
+For schools with utilization percentage in red, refer to Potential Capacity Solutions table for this region.
+Numbers highlighted in yellow are future design capacity and projected capacity utilization percentages after a renovation or capacity enhancement.
 Pre-construction program capacity is used for schools currently in construction.
+For a list of schools in construction, refer to Potential Capacity Solutions table for this region.

-To view information pertaining to membership, facilities, and capacity, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/membershipdashboards.
+To view information pertaining to Capacity and Membership, Facilities and Sites, and Pyramid and Special Programs, please visit the FCPS Facility and Membership Dashboard at www.fcps.edu/membershipdashboards.